Descent and vanishing in chromatic algebraic $K$-theory via group actions: Introduction

 We let $L_n^{p, f}$ denote the finite localization \cite{Miller92} on $\sp$ away from a finite type $n+1$ spectrum (at the implicit prime $p$).
 In particular, for $n = 0$, we have $L_0^{p, f}(X) = X[1/p]$.
 This convention follows \cite{LMMT20}; for $p$-local spectra, it agrees with what is usually denoted $L_n^{f}$.
 Equivalently, if $T(i)$ denotes the telescope of a $v_i$-self map of a finite type $i$ complex (so by convention $T(0) $ can be taken to be $\mathbb{S}[1/p]$), then $L_{n}^{p, f} = L_{T(0) \oplus \dots \oplus T(n)}$.

 We write $K$ for connective algebraic $K$-theory.
-Most of our results are new only after telescopic localization, after which there is no difference between connective and nonconnective $K$-theory, and we will anyway state them in the generality of additive invariants.
+Most of our results hold only after telescopic localization, after which there is no difference between connective and nonconnective $K$-theory, and we will anyway state them in the generality of additive invariants.

 We write $\catst$ for the $\infty$-category of small, idempotent-complete stable $\infty$-categories and exact functors between them, cf.~\cite{BGT13}.
 More generally, given an $\mathbb{E}_\infty$-ring $R$, we write $\cats{R}$ for the $\infty$-category of small, idempotent-complete $R$-linear stable $\infty$-categories and $R$-linear functors between them, so $\cats{R}$ is $\perf(R)$-modules in $\catst$.
 Compare \cite{HSS17} for a treatment.